 Greencastle is a very small borough located in the state of Pennsylvania.
 With a population of 4,043 people and three constituent neighborhoods, Greencastle is the 372nd largest community in Pennsylvania.

 Greencastle real estate is some of the most expensive in Pennsylvania, although Greencastle house values don't compare to the most expensive real estate in the U.S.

 Unlike some boroughs, Greencastle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greencastle are a mix of both white- and blue-collar jobs.
-Overall, Greencastle is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Greencastle who work in office and administrative support (15.90%), management occupations (12.61%), and healthcare (7.07%).
+Overall, Greencastle is a borough of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Greencastle who work in office and administrative support (13.88%), management occupations (12.15%), and food service (6.21%).

 Greencastle is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Greencastle in 2010 was $32,380, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $129,520 for a family of four.
+The per capita income in Greencastle in 2010 was $31,110, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $124,440 for a family of four.
 However, Greencastle contains both very wealthy and poor people as well.

 The most common language spoken in Greencastle is English.
 Other important languages spoken here include Spanish and French.